briankeane/simpleNodeServerCourse/part2/01-CreateContact.md

 Web browsers are pretty crappy for sending POST requests, so it's time to switch to something better.
 Download Postman from `https://app.getpostman.com/app/download/osx64` and install it.
 Once it's installed open it up.

-Change the drop-down menu on the right from a "GET" request to a "POST" request.
+Change the drop-down menu on the left from a "GET" request to a "POST" request.
 In the address field type `localhost:3000/contacts`.
 Then click on the 'Body' tab.
 Choose 'raw' from the buttons just underneath.
 Then change the dropdown menu from 'text' to 'JSON(application/json)'.

 Now type in the big top field:
 ```